-In February 2006, the FASB issued SFAS No. 155, Accounting for Certain Hybrid Financial Instruments.
-SFAS No. 155 allows financial instruments that have embedded derivatives to be accounted for as a whole (eliminating the need to bifurcate the derivative from its host) if the holder elects to account for the whole instrument on a fair value basis.
+In February 2006, the Financial Accounting Standards Board ("FASB") issued SFAS No. 155, Accounting for Certain Hybrid Financial Instruments ("SFAS 155").
+SFAS 155 allows financial instruments that have embedded derivatives to be accounted for as a whole (eliminating the need to bifurcate the derivative from its host) if the holder elects to account for the whole instrument on a fair value basis.
 This statement is effective for all financial instruments acquired or issued after the beginning of an entity's first fiscal year that begins after September 15, 2006.
-The Company does not expect the adoption of this Statement will impact the Company's financial statements.
+The Company does not expect that the adoption of SFAS 155 will impact the Company's financial statements.

 In June 2006, the FASB issued Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109 ("FIN 48").
 This authoritative interpretation clarifies and standardizes the manner by which companies will be required to account for uncertain tax positions.
 Adoption of FIN 48 is required for fiscal years beginning after December 15, 2006.
 The Company will be required to adopt FIN 48 no later than the quarter beginning January 1, 2007.
-The Company is currently in the process of evaluating the interpretation and has not yet determined the impact, if any, that FIN 48 will have on its financial results.
+The Company is currently in the process of evaluating the interpretation and has not yet determined the impact, if any, that FIN 48 will have on its financial position or results of operations.